scubacabra/gradle-jaxb-plugin/README.md

 2. `xjc`

+`xjc` depends on `jaxb-generate-dependency-graph` so you don't need to run it at all.

 ## jaxb-generate-dependency-graph ##

 This task starts it's processing in the `jaxbSchemaDirectory` folder.
 It finds all the xsd's in this folder and finds all the unique namespaces that are defined by the xsd `targetNamespace` attribute found at the root (`schema`) element.